FlavScents AInsights Entry: Lemongrass Oil Morocco (CAS: 89998-14-1)

 5. Use in Fragrances

-Lemongrass oil is a versatile ingredient in the fragrance industry, commonly used in citrus, herbal, and fresh fragrance families.
-It acts as a top note, providing an initial burst of freshness and clarity.
-The oil is used in a variety of product types, including perfumes, soaps, and household cleaners.
-Typical concentration ranges in fragrance formulations are from 0.1% to 2%, depending on the product type and desired effect.
-Its volatility makes it an excellent choice for top note applications, contributing to the initial impression of a fragrance.
+Lemongrass oil is a versatile component in fragrance formulations, commonly used in citrus, herbal, and fresh fragrance families.
+It acts as a top note, providing an initial burst of freshness.
+Typical concentration ranges in fragrance products vary from 0.1% to 2%, depending on the formulation.
+Its volatility makes it suitable for use in products like perfumes, soaps, and air fresheners.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts